Dr. Will Cole Shares Functional Medicine’s Best Everyday Advice to Empower Men in Their Health and Wellness

 Get to the root cause of your chronic pain:

-Ibuprofen is a quick fix for headaches and other pain problems but can lead to other problems that become serious over the long-term.
-For instance, ibuprofen has been shown to mess with gut health by damaging your gut lining, which can lead to leaky gut syndrome, inflammation, and further perpetuate chronic pain.
+Ibuprofen is a quick fix for headaches and other pain problems but can lead to other issues that become serious over the long-term.
+For instance, ibuprofen has been shown to mess with gut health by damaging your gut lining, leading to leaky gut syndrome, inflammation, and further perpetuating chronic pain.

 This is why it’s vital to get to the root cause of why you are experiencing chronic pain or headaches in the first place.
 A functional medicine practitioner can combine a review of your symptoms with lab work for greater insight into your case and then design a plan to address any underlying dysfunctions.

-If you aren’t ready to dive into all of your health history just yet, try making the switch to natural pain relievers first.
+If you aren’t ready to dive into all of your health history just yet, try switching to natural pain relievers first.
 Curcumin supplements can address ongoing inflammation that might be contributing to chronic pain, and topical peppermint essential oil can act as a cooling relief for headaches and other body aches.

 Start tending to your mental health: